Shy like a bright whisper

 Swept into their mother’s arms and the chaos of the milling, spilling,

-Giggling swirl of bumping, demanding, squashed-kid thumping bodies on the homeward turn
+Giggling swirl of bumping, demanding, squashed-kid thumping

 That pours out of the gate and past the ice-cream van